 All of which brings me to “The Martian,” one of the most exciting film-going experiences I’ve had all year.
 It’s a movie that believes in humanity’s capacity to travel the universe, but it also cheerleads for the scientific know-how required to build a rocket or to calculate a trajectory or even to grow crops using astronaut poop.
 It’s a film that believes in people’s better instincts and the potential for our ability to create an exceptional future. (“Tomorrowland” tried to accomplish something similar, with less success.)

-Perhaps most importantly, not only does the film stress the importance of using math and physics and botany and chemistry to solve problems, but it also makes a plot based on scientific inquiry and audacity just as exciting and even more unpredictable as the movies’ usual brand of problem-solving, the kind that involves punching everyone and then blowing everything up.
+Perhaps most importantly, not only does the film stress the importance of using math and physics and botany and chemistry to solve problems, but it also makes a plot based on scientific inquiry and audacity just as exciting as and even more unpredictable than the movies’ usual brand of problem-solving, the kind that involves punching everyone and then blowing everything up.

 And coming on the heels of “Exodus: Gods and Kings” — draw your own conclusions about “Prometheus” or even “The Counselor” — “The Martian” reinforces Ridley Scott‘s place as an accomplished storyteller, one who can focus on human-sized characters even against a backdrop as big as the Milky Way.